hjoliver/cylc-7-8-sched-comp/README.md

 (Some details are omitted for clarity).

 Terminology:
-- **task pool:** the set of tasks in the potentially infinite graph that the scheduler currently holds in memory to support its scheduling algorithm.
+- **task pool:** the subset of all the tasks in the potentially infinite graph that are currently held in memory to support the scheduling algorithm.
+In Cylc 8 this is also called the "active task pool" and the "n=0 window" (which refers to the GUI window constructed by moving n graph edges out from the task pool.

 ## Cylc 7 Scheduling Algorithm (simplified)